Debjani Bhattacharyya, PhD

 Debjani Bhattacharyya joins the Department of History and Politics as the Assistant Professor of History from Fall 2014, after receiving her PhD from Emory University.
+In 2014-15 she is also a Visiting Associate Scholar at the South Asia Center at University of Pennsylvania.
 Her research and teaching explores the ways in which urban, environmental and economic histories intertwine in what is increasingly known as spatial history or historical geography.

-Her dissertation studied the creation of a market in urban land as a central project of colonial urbanism in modern South Asia.
+She is working on her first book manuscript Fictions of Possession: Property, Law and Authority in the Bengal Delta which studies creation of a market in urban land as a central project of colonial urbanism in modern South Asia.
 Broadly, it charted the birth of a specific juridical notion of property bolstered by an economic narrative of use shedding light upon colonial liberalism’s unsettled relation to property rights.
-Her research demonstrated that the legal imagination, a vast repertoire of tropes from travel fiction, and inventive referencing of imperial cartography by British officials were critical to the production of urban property as a juridico-economic entity.
 During her research she was also involved in an ethnographic project for documenting how homeless people in Kolkata envisioned their rights to the city.
 Her research was awarded the Junior Fellowship from the American Institute of Indian Studies and The History Project funded by the Joint Centre for History and Economics, Harvard University (USA) and Cambridge University (UK).